mattbasta/client-performance-handbook/04-connection_and_https/server_connections.md

 Historically, a `Connection: Keep-Alive` header could be echoed to any client that sent the same header as part of a HTTP request.
 This allowed the client to re-use connections.
 HTTP 1.1 made this the default behavior for HTTP connections, however, and sending the header is unnecessary for all mainstream browsers.

+[^1]: Internet Explorer 10 and up and Opera 10 have a limit of eight concurrent connections rather than six.
+[^2]: The rounded edges of the graph may make it look like seven active connections are taking place near the start and end of each request, but that is entirely aesthetic.

 ## High latency

 For users on high-latency connections, creating many TCP connections may be impractical.
 Other users may have artificially restrictive limits on TCP connections (such as users communicating through an HTTP proxy).
-In this case, the best solution is to simply decrease the amount of time it takes to establish a connection.
+In this case, the best solution is to decrease the amount of time it takes to establish a connection.

 To do this, collect some data.
 Measure the amount of time it takes to establish a connection to the web server from a point very near to the server (i.e.: from another server in the same data center).
 If that number is high, you should investigate the stack that you're using on the server.
-If you don't have a load balancer, or are using a single-threaded server, simply installing a reverse proxy like Nginx may solve much of the problem.
+If you don't have a load balancer, or are using a single-threaded server, installing a reverse proxy like Nginx may solve much of the problem.

-For users that are located internationally, long connection times may simply be a result of distance.
-Consider using a CDN to serve assets: a CDN can be globally distributed to decrease the physical distance that must be traversed and number of digital bottlenecks that a connection must overcome in order to reach the server.
+For users that are located internationally, long connection times are likely a result of distance.
+A CDN (discussed in a later section) allows you to serve content from a server that is physically closer to the user (a "point of presence", or "PoP").
+This can lead to lower overall latency.